 This course combines systems and network analysis with community resilience and organizational learning theory and practices to provide students with a heightened capacity to analyze and effectively plan for complex policy dilemmas at the community scale.
 The architecture for the course is grounded in many of the fundamental conceptual frameworks found in network, systems and complexity analysis, as well as some of the fundamental frameworks employed within the public administration, planning and policy studies fields.
 Two overarching learning competencies drive this class.
 They are: As a result of completing this course, students will gain the capacity to describe, analyze and design complex networks organized to achieve specific policy functions; and As a result of completing this course, students will gain the capacity to diagnose when and how specific policy, planning and management strategies can contribute to the resilience of communities facing threat due to environmental, social or economic drivers.
 This class is anchored by a service-learning project focusing on a wicked problem facing communities in Vermont and beyond.

-• CDAE 326/PA 326 Community Economic Development
+• CDAE/PA 6260 Community Economic Development (Spring)

 As people, places, and technology change, communities face inevitable changes as well, including the need to revitalize their economic and social functions.
 This course examines perspectives, methods, and strategies used to develop healthy communities that are economically, socially, and environmentally sustainable at a local scale.
 Students will analyze the complex issues facing local communities, from job creation and retention, workforce training, transportation, health and energy, housing, to food and agriculture.
 Using rural and urban examples, we will investigate community economic development from an assets based approach considering the different roles of economic, environmental, social, cultural, physical, political and financial capital.
 Planning and stakeholder engagement tools and strategies for addressing these issues will be a focus of the course lectures, readings and projects.
 The course examines both the theory and practice of community and economic development.
 Guest speakers will provide us with their perspective on particular topic areas.

-• CDAE 351/PA 303 Research and Evaluation Methods
+• CDAE 6510/PA 6030 Research and Evaluation Methods (Fall, Summer)

 Data analyses and communication of statistical information for management decision making.
 Methods of modeling relationships, comparing strategies, and assessing probabilities.
 Instruction in computer use.

 In consultation with their advisor, students will select two electives from the list of domains of application and methods below.
 Students can draw from either list.
 Note that some courses are offered on alternate years.